digibyte/digibyte/README.md

 ----------------

 Zetacoin is an experimental new digital currency that enables instant payments to anyone, anywhere in the world.
-Bitcoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Bitcoin is also the name of the open source software which enables the use of this currency.
+Zetacoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
+Zetacoin is also the name of the open source software which enables the use of this currency.

 For more information, as well as an immediately useable, binary version of